gitforwork2/gitforwork.github.io/_posts/2017-02-09-h1b-bills-executive-order.md

 description: Details about H1b reform bills introduced.
 Also about leaked Trump executive order.
 Zoe Lofgren and Chuck Grassley bill details
 ---

 Since the recent presidential elections, H1b visa program has become a hot topic.
 Several new reform bills are being introduced in the congress.
 And there was also a rumoured executive order.
-Here is the highlights of the 4 new bills and the rumoured executive order,
+Here is the highlight of the 4 new bills and the rumoured executive order,

 ![New H1b bills](/assets/images/posts/h1b-new-bills-v1.1.PNG)